Merger, Sales, and Deactivations

 To Deactivate Your Filer ID

-- Complete and return the appropriate Filer ID deactivation request form to USAC with all supporting documentation.
+- Complete and return the appropriate Filer ID Deactivation Request Form (options listed above based on company’s situation) to USAC with all supporting documentation.

-- Be sure you have updated your CORES ID information.
-To do this, visit the database and click on “Update Your Registration Information.”
+- Update your CORES ID information.
+Visit the database and click “Update Your Registration Information.”